-I took a deep dive into fear this month.
-Over this past year, someone I love dearly, a close family member, has been experiencing a physical symptom.
-We’ve been unable to get to the bottom of it; the doctors have not been particularly concerned and so we’ve resorted to just managing the symptom best we can.
+I took a deep dive into fear after someone I love dearly, a close family member, began experiencing a physical symptom.
+We’ve been unable to get to the bottom of it; the doctors have not been particularly concerned, and so we’ve resorted to just managing the symptom best we can.

 I haven’t been particularly worried, assuming it was just one of the umpteen physical symptoms that come for seemingly no reason and then go for seemingly no reason, without our ever really knowing why or what it was all about.

 In that moment, I was slightly alarmed by the symptom she mentioned as it was definitely not a sensation most people have and certainly not one that people get on a regular basis.
 It was also, I knew, a symptom associated with some pretty terrible things.
-I said nothing about my concern but calmly inquired more into her experience, When does she get this sensation and what if anything brings it on and other questions.
+I said nothing about my concern but calmly inquired more into her experience, like when does she get this sensation and what if anything brings it on.
 On the outside, I probably appeared quite nonchalant, but on the inside, a small tsunami was forming in my chest.

-Immediately following our conversation, I made a beeline to hell, otherwise known as Google.
+Immediately following our conversation, I made a beeline to search the internet.
 I feverishly punched in her symptoms.
 What I found was, not surprisingly, both horrifying and terrifying.
 Her symptoms happened to be the first two on every list for one, particularly dreadful and life-destroying condition.
-And, as luck would have it, the third most common symptom listed as evidence of this particular disease turned out to be another symptom that my loved one had in fact mentioned experiencing over the last couple years, but which I had also dismissed and assumed would disappear on its own.

-Within three hours of our initial conversation, I was disabled with enough information to be utterly consumed with fear.
-I had three symptoms to work with now, and three symptoms which were the first three on every list describing the early signs of one particular horrifying fate.
-Fear had not only arrived at my front door but had broken the door down and taken me hostage.
+Within three hours of our initial conversation, I was paralyzed with information.
+I had three symptoms to work with now, three symptoms that were the first three on every list describing the early signs of one particular horrifying fate.
+Fear had taken me hostage.